The following professionals lent their expertise to this article:

 Federal Aid

 • Pell Grants.
-These grants exist for undergraduate learners who demonstrate significant financial need.
-For the 2024-2025 award year, learners can receive up to $7,395 per year, although this amount may lower based on EFC, COA, and whether they attend on a full- or part-time basis.
+These grants are for undergraduates who demonstrate significant financial need.
+For the 2025-2026 award year, learners can receive up to $7,395 per year, although this amount may lower based on EFC, COA, and whether they attend on a full- or part-time basis.

 • Supplemental Education Opportunity Grants.
 FSEOGs are administered via individual financial aid offices at participating schools and given to students demonstrating the most financial need.
 Learners can receive between $1,000 and $4,000 per year, depending on their need, application date, other financial aid, and the amount of aid available at the school.